 In the run up to the day your period calculator predicts your next period is due, you might start to notice some cramping.
 For some, it happens every month like clockwork, while for others premenstrual cramping is a bit more sporadic.

 Either way, if you’re looking for the best food for period cramps, you've come to the right place.
 The top line?
 Choose light, healthy fruits and vegetables that won’t be heavy in your stomach.
 Fruits and veggies, whole grains, legumes, nuts, and seeds can help decrease inflammation in the body and can help menstrual cramps.

-The great news is, the best food for period cramps is that which you already have in your fridge!
-Top health foods on this list are affordable and common and are the best choice when you’re looking for what to eat when you have cramps.
-There are plenty of foods that help with menstrual cramps.
+The great news is the best foods for period cramps can often be found in your fridge!
+Top health foods on this list are common and great choices when you’re looking for what to eat when you have cramps.
+There are plenty of foods that might help with menstrual cramps.

-If you’re looking to adjust your diet and stock on foods that help with cramps, make sure to have plenty of:
+If you’re looking to adjust your diet and stock up on foods that might help with cramps, here are some to try:

 Bananas are great for menstrual cramps.

 Bananas are generally easy to find and known to be helpful for period cramps.
 They are rich in fiber and will help you have easy bowel movements.
 As a result, you may feel less bloated and experience less pain overall.
 Bananas also contain a lot of magnesium, which is known to reduce the severity of period cramps.